The Transplant Journey

 PSC Partners Seeking a Cure supports organ donation and actively works to increase the number of people who make these gifts each year.

-If your specialist recommends you for a transplant, you will enter another level of medical tests, terminology, and possible more anxiety.
+If your specialist recommends you for a transplant, you will enter another level of medical tests, terminology, and possibly more anxiety.
 It can be confusing, but many PSCers have had successful transplants and are supportive of those in the transplant process.

 The PSC Partners Annual Conference includes medical presentations on transplant topics as well as a post-transplant panel discussion with post-transplant panelists.
 For those who have had a transplant, the Annual Conference also offers a “Post-Transplant Track” and post-transplant peer group sessions.
 Support on social media is also available before, during, and after the transplant process.